-The power source is a Honda GX120 petrol engine.
-This belt-drives a 1.8kW three-phase brushless motor used as a generator - this forms the easily removable power unit.
+The Honda GX120 petrol engine belt-drives a 1.9kW three-phase brushless motor used as a generator - this forms the easily removable power unit.
 A battery or other power source could be used instead, but as designed with petrol generator, the 'Brushless Brute' has no need for any battery.

 The electronics controls the Honda engine using a model control servo, and the train typically purrs around the track with the engine running not much faster than tickover.
 In practice, the higher engine revs needed to generate the highest voltages are rarely needed, only when pulling heavy loads up gradients at speed.